mateuszmacheta/mateuszmacheta.github.io/_posts/2023-2-6-REST-API-Public-Websites.md

 ## Introduction
 Using API calls on public websites is a great alternative to UI automation.
 It's a lot faster and more reliable.
 Though it is not always possible, so you won't be replacing all your UI interactions with API call from now on.
 I'm assuming here you are already familiar with concept of APIs and also are familiar with consuming data in XML/HTML format.

-This post is a reponse to a problem presented on [I Love Automation](https://discord.gg/iloveautomation) server by a member **Dion**.
+This post is a response to a problem presented on [I Love Automation](https://discord.gg/iloveautomation) server by a member **Dion**.
 Though REST API approach is not the only way to implement this, I think we can use **Dion**'s case as a sort of playground for showing differences between UI approach and API approach.

 ## The Problem
-When searching on [Camping-Kaufhaus.com](https://www.camping-kaufhaus.com) for a specific product with inique indentifier called ***EAN*** we are getting multiple results.
+When searching on [Camping-Kaufhaus.com](https://www.camping-kaufhaus.com) for a specific product with unique identifier  called *EAN* we are getting multiple results.

 ![Search Results]({{site.baseurl}}/assets/img/2023-02-06-search-results.png)

 The problem is: which one is the proper product which has EAN we are looking for?
-WHen clicking on link of each result we can examine EAN number on product page.
+When clicking on link of each result we can examine EAN number on product page.
 So we can find out that our product is **the chair**.

 ![Product Page]({{site.baseurl}}/assets/img/2023-02-06-product-page.png)